How Much Does an AC Recharge Cost?

 Not much is worse than turning your key in the ignition and feeling the car's air conditioning system blow hot air.
 If your automobile’s air conditioning fails to deliver the cool air you expect, it may be time to recharge your system with new refrigerant, and more importantly figure out why the system got low.
 This is a task that can be easily accomplished with the proper guidance, the right tools and quality products specific to your vehicle model.

 While there are significant savings to be realized by doing this job yourself, this is also a job that needs to be performed properly.
-If you are not certain that low refrigerant is the issue, you may be better off taking it to a professional who can diagnose the exact issue going on.
+If you are not certain that low refrigerant is the issue, you may be better off taking it professional who can diagnose the exact issue going on.
 Let’s look at the national average AC recharge costs for a service of this type for comparison.

 How Much Does It Cost to Recharge Your Car’s AC?